ssengalanto/revidere/README.md

 ## Usage

-Add a file named `.pre-commit-config.yaml` into the root directory of your repository
+Add a file named `.pre-commit-config.yaml` into the root directory of your repository.

 ```yaml
 repos: